Listen to the audiobook:

 a.
 Sayyid Qutb: The Marx of Islamic Extremism

-Qutb and the Brotherhood prepared to assassinate Nasser.
-The plot failed, and Qutb was accused of attempted murder and imprisoned.
-During his three years in prison, but as conditions relaxed, he was allowed to write.
-He wrote his two most important works while in prison — In the Shade of the Qur’an and Milestones.
+Qutb and the Brotherhood prepared to assassinate Nasser, but the plot failed, and Qutb was imprisoned.
+He was severely tortured during his first few years in prison, but as conditions relaxed, he was allowed to write.
+Qutb wrote his two most important works while in prison — In the Shade of the Qur’an and Milestones.
 These two books, covering his views on the Qur’an, Islamic history, Egypt, and Western society, laid out in full his advocacy of anti-secular, anti-Western extremism.
 At one point, Qutb was released from prison, but stayed in Egypt and was jailed again.
 In 1966, he was convicted and hanged for his involvement in the conspiracy to assassinate Nasser.
 Qutb walked proudly up to the gallows and toward becoming a religious martyr.

 b.
 The Leninist Vanguard of Jihad

 Qutb’s writings are replete with vocabulary familiar to students of Marxism-Leninism, such as “vanguard,” “state,” “revolution,” and the like.
-The situation and challenges Lenin faced at the time of writing his pamphlet What Is to Be Done? mirrors the circumstances faced by Qutb as he formulated his own radical ideology.
+The situation and challenges Lenin faced at the time of writing the pamphlet mirror the circumstances faced by Qutb as he formulated his own radical ideology.
 Lenin placed all hope for a successful revolution on a proletarian vanguard party — a highly disciplined elite organization charged with overseeing the revolution and guiding the masses — and derided the notion that communism could succeed if its agents merely operated in society at large.
 Qutb copied this theory and replaced the Leninist political party with Islamic extremist organizations.

 Glenn E. Robinson, an associate professor at the Naval Postgraduate School in Monterey, California, and a research fellow at the Center for Middle Eastern Studies, University of California–Berkeley, said of radical Islam: “Modern jihadism is distinctively Leninist.
 Although for obvious reasons jihadi ideologues do not cite Lenin as an inspiration, their concepts and logic, especially Sayyid Qutb’s, betray this influence.
 Having been educated in Egypt in the 1940s, Qutb would certainly have been exposed to Lenin’s writings.
-Two key concepts from Qutb come straight from Lenin: jama’a (vanguard) and manhaj (program).”
+Two key concepts from Qutb come straight from Lenin: jama’a (vanguard) and manhaj (program). … Lenin’s insistence on the centrality of the vanguard’s having a detailed and coherent program for undertaking and then consolidating the revolution was likewise echoed, with an Islamic tone, in Qutb’s writings.”

 Drawing from the essence of Leninism, Qutb advocated for the organization of a Muslim version of the Leninist vanguard party.
 “Qutb made precisely the same argument for the Muslim world,” Robinson wrote.
 “The vast majority of Muslims were too caught up in and corrupted by the system of unjust and anti-Islamic rule to know how and when to take up arms against the state.
 A dedicated vanguard of jihadi cadres was needed to organize direct action against the state.”
-Also, “Lenin’s insistence on the centrality of the vanguard’s having a detailed and coherent program for undertaking and then consolidating the revolution was likewise echoed, with an Islamic tone, in Qutb’s writings.”

 c.
 The Communist Core of Islamic Extremism

-In 1974, Abdallah Schleifer, a Muslim convert who later became a professor in media research at the American University in Cairo, met Zawahiri, the future leader of al-Qaeda.
-Al-Zawahiri, who was studying medicine at Cairo University at the time, boasted that Islamic extremist groups recruited the most members from elite institutions, such as medical and engineering schools.
-Schleifer replied that he was not surprised: During the 1960s, these schools had the highest concentrations of young Marxists.
-He noted that Islamism was simply a new trend in student rebellion.
+In 1974, Abdallah Schleifer, a Muslim convert who later became a professor in media studies at the American University in Cairo, met Zawahiri, the future leader of al-Qaeda.
+Zawahiri, who was studying medicine at Cairo University at the time, boasted that Islamic extremist groups had recruited the most members from elite institutions such as medical and engineering schools.
+Schleifer said that these institutions had high concentrations of young Marxists during the 1960s, and that radical Islam was simply a new trend in student rebellion.
 Schleifer told Zawahiri: “Listen, Ayman, I’m an ex-Marxist.
 When you talk, I feel like I’m back in the Party.
 I don’t feel as if I’m with a traditional Muslim.’”

 d.
 Qutb and the Rise of Terrorism